 Learning Vietnamese colors helps you describe everything around you in Vietnamese and make your stories more interesting.
 In addition, in different countries, colors have different meanings to native speakers.
-For example, red is an unlucky color on Monday to Thai people but it is a lucky color to Chinese people.
+For example, red is an unlucky color on Monday for Thai people, but it is a lucky color for Chinese people.
 So, learning the meaning of the colors to Vietnamese people is also very important as you can avoid some issues because of cultural differences.

 How Do You Say Colors In Vietnamese?

 First of all, the Vietnamese word for “color” is “màu”.
 “Màu” is added before a color name, but you can also remove it when you describe the color of something.
 Now, let’s learn the most common color names in the Vietnamese language.